 Man is a social animal and their social characters will develop when they interact with each other and share their thoughts or beliefs with each other.
 Computers can fill a man with knowledge, but it is considered good for nothing, when a proper idea is not placed in the proper situation.

+Q4.
+Write all Five Generations of Computer.

 First Generation: Vacuum Tubes (1940-1956)